webdriverio/webdriverio/docs/SyncVsAsync.md

 ### How does sync mode work?

-Every browser/element command is wrapped with [fibers](https://github.com/laverdet/node-fibers) in sync mode to make async code look like sync.
+Every browser/element command is wrapped with [fibers](https://github.com/laverdet/node-fibers) while in sync mode.

 ### Common issues in sync mode

 - declaring test function as `async` and not awaiting browser/element functions
-- not awaiting 3rd party librariy promises with `browser.call`
+- not awaiting 3rd-party library promises with `browser.call`
 - using sync mode while `@wdio/sync` package is not installed
 - `fibers` failed to install properly.
-To fix it see `npm install` errors
+There might be some issues with `node-gyp` or you have unsupported NodeJS version.
+See `npm install` errors for more details